bretif/k8s-si-phosphore/README.md

 Next we need to add role to manage k8s cluster and terraform bucket.
 In `IAM` menu your service account must have roles:

-- Compute Engine Service Agent
+- Editor
-- Kubernetes Engine Service Agent
+- Kubernetes Engine Admin

 You need to copy the content of the file to Gitlab project variable `GOOGLE_CREDENTIALS_TEST` or `GOOGLE_CREDENTIALS_PROD`